-Students on the UEA program must have a mobile phone that can be called and texted from a UK mobile or landline.
 Students sometimes tell family/friends that they will phone home 'the minute they arrive'.
 However, plans often go awry because of plane or train delays, unavailability of an international phone line, etc. To save parents and loved ones worry, we suggest an agreement to call at the earliest convenient time, rather than promising to call at once.